OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 With bustling Notting Hill and Camden Town in proximity, you may have often overlooked Maida Vale.
 Whether you want lazy afternoons sharing a bottle of wine by the canal, or plenty of pints while enjoying live music, you’ll find it in Culture Trip’s guide to the area’s must-try pubs.

-With a beautiful outdoor space and scenic views of the canal, The Union Tavern is another great spot for a drink.
-Within easy walking distance from Westbourne Park and Maida Vale tube stations, it’s easily accessible.
-The venue also hosts live music events, so get yourself to the Union Tavern every Thursday to enjoy a drink and some talented musicians.
+With a beautiful outdoor space and scenic views of the canal, the Union Tavern is another great spot for a drink.
+It’s within walking distance of Westbourne Park and Maida Vale tube stations, making it easily accessible.
+The venue also hosts live music, so get yourself to the Union Tavern every Thursday to have a drink and listen to some talented musicians.

-Warwick Castle has been serving visitors and locals in Little Venice since 1867.
-This venue warmly welcomes guests through it’s doors, whether they choose to enjoy one of the many glasses of wine on the menu, or if they wish to hide themselves away in front of the open log fires with something a little stronger.
-If you fancy getting competitive then try the weekly quiz night.
-Sports fans also rejoice, as you’ll find live sports playing, just check their website for listings each week.
+The Warwick Castle has been serving drinks in Little Venice since 1867.
+This welcoming venue is an excellent place to visit whether you choose to enjoy one of the many glasses of wine on the menu or want something a little stronger to sip in front of the open log fires.
+If you fancy getting competitive, it offers a weekly quiz night.
+You’ll also find live sports playing – check its website for listings each week.